 [Heading inserted in Gazette 13 Apr 2007 p.
 1644.]

-100. Restriction on contributions for Members over 65 years of age
+100. Restriction on contributions and transfers

-Despite anything else in this Part the Board must not accept a contribution for a person who is over 65 years of age if a regulated superannuation fund would be prevented by regulation 7.04 of the SIS Regulations from accepting the contribution.
+Despite anything else in this Part the Board must not accept a contribution or transfer for a person if the trustee of a regulated superannuation fund would be prevented by the SIS Regulations from accepting such a contribution or transfer.

-[Regulation 100 inserted in Gazette 13 Apr 2007 p.
-1644.]
+[Regulation 100 inserted in Gazette 8 Jul 2008 p.
+3236.]